npinochet/castle/GDD.md

 ### Loose ideas

-* There are humans that managed to free themselves of the first sin, though a rite, which grant them immortality, these humans became like gods in the kingdom.
+* There are humans that managed to free themselves of the first sin, though a rite, which grant them immortality, these humans became gods-like in the kingdom.
 * The king of the castle is one of these "gods".
-While his governance some major event happened where the wisdom of becoming inmortal leaked, making everyone in the castle inmortal.
+While his governance some major event happened where the wisdom of becoming immortal leaked, making everyone in the castle immortal.
 That's when an outside god placed a barrier on the castle and let all it's inhabitants prisoned.
-* There was a person who didn't use the wisdom to became inmortal, which let him die and was later became like a saint and prophet for one of the covenants which named him "the first death".
+* There was a person who didn't use the wisdom to became immortal, which let him die and later became like a saint and prophet for one of the covenants which named him "the first death".
 This covenant seeks a way to undo the rite somehow and become sinners again.

 #### Setting imposed limitations